animesh-77/animesh-77.github.io/_pages/cv.md

 </table>

 * Extend 3D gaussian splatting technique to model dynamic scenes with a minimal camera set-up
-* Render and edit dynamic 3D gaussian splats to photorealistic levels
+* Render and edit dynamic 3D gaussian splats  to photorealistic levels in Unity
 * Develop and optimise an end-to-end 4D gaussian splatting pipeline in Pytorch
 * Planned pipeline migration to CUDA